Shares near record peak, dollar shuffles higher

 A surge in the price of almost everything, from wood and wheat to silicon microchips, have fuelled talk of an inflation spike, but New York Fed head John Williams said on Monday that the U.S. economic momentum was “not nearly enough” yet to change anything.

-MSCI's broadest global index (.MIWD00000PUS), which tracks 50 countries, was barely budged just 1% off its record high.
-Australia's S&P/ASX200 (.AXJO) had risen 0.6% and Hong Kong (.HSI) had climbed 0.7% in thin trading due to holidays in both China and Japan.
+MSCI’s broadest global index, which tracks 50 countries, was barely budged just 1% off its record high.
+Australia’s S&P/ASX200 had risen 0.6% and Hong Kong had climbed 0.7% in thin trading due to holidays in both China and Japan.

 “We see near-term volatility in inflation as the economic restart progresses, and believe markets underappreciate potential for medium-term price pressures,” analysts at BlackRock said in their weekly note.